• Skip to main content

 • If using a good quality piece of steak, you can skip the marinade.
 Just rub it with the olive oil, salt, pepper, chili powder, cumin and garlic powder before grilling.

 • This recipe can be made on an outdoor grill, or an indoor grill pan or cast iron skillet.
 If using a skillet, sear the steak on both sides, then remove it to a cutting board to rest.
-While it rests, saute the onion, bell peppers cut in strips, and corn on the cob.
+While it rests, saute the onion, bell peppers cut in strips, and corn on the cob or frozen corn.

 Reader Interactions